 A recent study shows that fewer women are going after STEM degrees at community colleges today.
 We’ll take a look at the research and possible reasons why the number might be dropping.

-and mathematics) is touted as the wave of the future for practical fields of study that can launch lucrative careers
+, and mathematics subjects is touted as the wave of the future for practical fields of study that can launch lucrative careers

-, it appears that women are not taking full advantage of the STEM opportunities presented at community colleges today.
-The growing gap is a concern for employers who wonder if there will be enough skilled workers
+, it appears that women back in the 2000s were not taking full advantage of the STEM opportunities presented at community colleges today.
+The gap was a concern for employers who wondered if there would be enough skilled workers

 to fill their positions in the future.
-Why are women appearing to shy away from STEM degree programs?
-There could be many reasons for the drop, but the primary focus of educators and employers is to help women overcome the challenges of STEM studies in order to produce a qualified, competitive workforce for the 21st
+Why were women appearing to shy away from STEM degree programs?
+There were many reasons for the drop, but the primary focus of educators and employers wass to help women overcome the challenges of STEM studies in order to produce a qualified, competitive workforce for the 21st

-Recent data suggests that the number of women pursuing fields of study in STEM subjects appears to be waning rather than gaining speed.
+When this article was written in 2012, the trend was downwards.
+Data in 2020 suggests that the number of women pursuing fields of study in STEM subjects appears to be increasing.
 According to a report at the Community College Times, women earned 34 percent of two-year STEM degrees in 1997.
-By 2007, that number had dropped to just 28 percent.
-In addition, even though women make up at least half of the total workforce today, only one in four STEM jobs are currently held by a woman.
+In 2020, according to USAFacts, the number of women graduating in STEM subjects shows steady year-over-year growth.

-, a college education still remains the brightest path to a future of mobility and economic security.
+states that a college education remains the brightest path to a future of mobility and economic security.
 The STEM fields offer a particularly lucrative path, with higher than average salaries and projected job growth.
 Many of these fields can be entered with just a two-year degree at the local community college, offering by far the best value for the tuition dollar.